Shivanshprojectsdatascience/Mysql_project/README.md

 # Mysql_project
-//Project-Overview = This project is all about the analyzing bank customer data behaviour in particular country or Region . challenges faced in this project is that since it was all about bank data so there many terms which need to be understand before problem solving
+//Project-Overview = Project is all about  analyzing bank customer data behaviour in particular country or Region and define the decision making for bank to improve their customers performance in some particular region
 //Tools - Mysql Server
 //Functions  , commands that are used in this project - 1).group by()